-3.4c Notice of MPO Activities
+3.4.3 Notice of MPO Activities

 The MPO provides notification of meetings through the calendar on its website.
-MPO, MPO Committee, and Regional Transportation Advisory Council meeting agendas and materials are posted on the MPO's website a week in advance of the meeting, except in cases of emergency or other constrained circumstances.
+MPO, MPO Committee, and Advisory Council meeting agendas and materials are posted on the MPO's website one week in advance of the meeting, except in cases of emergency or other constrained circumstances.

-MPO-sponsored meetings and sessions also are posted on the website calendar, and usually include a flyer announcing the day, time, and location of the gathering and the topics to be discussed.
+MPO staff also posts information about MPO-sponsored meetings and sessions on the website calendar, and usually include a flyer announcing the day, time, and location of the gathering and the topics to be discussed.
 These flyers are translated into the three most commonly spoken languages other than English in the MPO region: Spanish, Portuguese, and Chinese.
 Links to related documents may be included under the meeting's entry.

-Figure 6 Ways to be Informed and Involved
+Figure 6 Ways to Be Informed and Involved